Kristina01111000/Drws_site/README.md

 - free shipping in us
 - no shipping outside us
 - he is going to write a different description
-- For book: physical $17.95, free shipping; ebook $5.95
 - List his book on the front page, add a buy dr w’s book here section on front page
 - make another page for just the book listing above the  documentary on the menu
 - make to  get the emails set up AND testing
-- Blurb for widget: Would  you like to improve your life?
-Learn how to use the four elements to make small lifestyle changes that will add up into huge improvements check out Dr. W’s book Fire, Air, Water, & Earth: Apply Ancient Wisdom to Your Life (title links to book page)

 - What  sample chapter should we add to the book listing?
 Probably chapter 1?
 Should I take the same excerpt from 4e lifestyle? https://4elementlifestyle.com/dr-ws-book/ introduction, part of chapter one, also include the table of contents, make sure some of the pictures are in the sample, up to page 15